gillsignals/amygill.net/content/about-me/index.md

 ### Hockey

-Stephen and I are avid hockey fans, especially of the Chicago Blackhawks (though we follow the whole league).
+Stephen and I are avid hockey fans, especially of the Chicago Blackhawks (though we follow the whole NHL).
 One of our goals is to visit every NHL hockey stadium.